Target wrestles with pullback in spending and theft that could cost the retailer $500M this year

 Target said theft is hurting its profitability, and predicted more than $500 million in losses from shoplifting this year, on top of the $650 million in losses it incurred during its last fiscal year.
 The company said it's seeing an increasing number of violent incidents at stores and doesn't want to close stores because that hurts workers and the community.
 The retailer said it's embracing different measures, from expanding security to locking up certain items.

 First-quarter comparable sales — or those from stores or digital channels operating for the past 12 months — were flat compared with the year-ago period.
+That's bit of a slowdown from the 0.7% growth in the previous quarter.
 Customer traffic was up, but shoppers focused on buying necessities like health and beauty and groceries over non-essentials.
 Comparable stores sales grew 0.7% but comparable online sales declined.

 “We came into 2023 clear-eyed about what consumers were facing with persistent inflation and rising interest rates,” CEO Brian Cornell said during a media call Tuesday.